BrainwreckedTech/vcproc/README.md

 #### `join [video|vc] [video|vc] ...`

 This step joins two or more videos.
-The keyword "vc" is used to denote where you want the video clip defined by SET to appear.
-Videos will be converted to (or created in) lossless FFV1 inside an MKV container using the filters you specified in SET.
+The keyword "vc" is used to denote where you want the video clip defined by `set` to appear.
+Videos will be converted to (or created in) lossless FFV1 inside an MKV container using the filters you specified in `set`.

-Video will be created sequentially -- join0001.mkv, join0002.mkv, etc.  You can process clips ahead of time using LOSSLESS, link to them in the filesystem using the expected names, and bypass the time (and hard drive space) needed to use the same clip over and over.
+Video will be created sequentially -- `join0001.mkv`, `join0002.mkv`, etc.  You can process clips ahead of time using `lossless`, link to them in the filesystem using the expected names, and bypass the time (and hard drive space) needed to use the same clip over and over.

 #### `lossless`

 This process creates a lossless video.
-It's purpose is to create videos for the JOIN process ahead of time.
+It's purpose is to create videos for the `join` process ahead of time.
 Useful for clips that might be used over and over again, like intro, outros, and bumpers.
-Simply SET these clips like you would any other video, then use filesystem links to refer back to them
+Simply `set` these clips like you would any other video, then use filesystem links to refer back to them

 ### Unsupported Processes